All our impact

 Life is complicated.
 Sometimes people encounter challenges and problems that they don’t know how to deal with, and they need help to overcome.

-Nearly 3 in 4 of our clients said their problem affected their lives, including causing anxiety and financial difficulty.
+- 9 in 10 of our clients said their problem affected their lives, including causing anxiety and financial difficulty

 People need different types of support at various times in their life.
 We believe individuals should be able to get help in the way that works for them and meets their needs.

 We’re here to help everyone in society that needs us.
 The people we serve through our local network are often among the most disadvantaged in society with the greatest needs.

-Local Citizens Advice clients are almost five times more likely to live on a low income than an average member of the England and Wales population
+Local Citizens Advice clients are four times more likely to live on a low income than an average member of the England and Wales population

 This is compared an average member of England and Wales.
 This could lead to clients not having enough money to eat healthily, maintain adequate accommodation and fully participate in society.

 We also see a correlation between where our clients live and areas of local deprivation: our local Citizens Advice reach 4.4% of any local population, rising to 9% on average in areas of deprivation.

 Clients accessing face-to-face advice are much more likely to be at risk of digital exclusion

 - Our face-to-face clients are twice as likely to lack basic digital skills than adults in the UK